NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

          optional description

   Note that space before the ``:``.
 That is part of the standard.
-* Finally, there is an optional block of examples.
+* There is a section describing what the function results.
+* (Optional) There is a section of one or more examples, each with a prose description followed by code.

 Update Requirements
 -------------------